-- Make an initial record of the information using CPOMS (Child Protection Online Management System - software application for monitoring child protection, safeguarding, pastoral and welfare issues) or Annex 2 if CPOMS is unable to be accessed for technical reasons - Report it to the DSL immediately (DSL and deputy DSL check CPOMS throughout the school day and prioritise incidents logged as 'Cause for Concern') - The DSL will consider if there is a requirement for immediate medical intervention.
+- 1. Make an initial record of the information using CPOMS or Annex 2 if CPOMS is unable to be accessed for technical reasons - 2.
+Report it to the DSL immediately (DSL and deputy DSL check CPOMS throughout the school day and prioritise incidents logged as 'Cause for Concern') - 3.
+The DSL will consider if there is a requirement for immediate medical intervention.
 Urgent medical attention should not be delayed if the DSL is not immediately available - 4.
 Make an accurate record (which may be used in any subsequent court proceedings) as soon as possible and within 24 hours of the occurrence.
-Include everything that has happened, including details of: - Dates and times of observations - Dates and times of any discussions in which they were involved - Any injuries (description and completing the CPOMS body map) - Explanations given by the child / adult - What action was taken - Any actual words or phrases used by the child

-• Tag incident as 'Pastoral' (Low level concern, can be left to the next day) Cause for Concern' (High level concern, to be dealt with today) with sub tag category if known
+Include everything that has happened, including details of: - Dates and times of observations - Dates and times of any discussions in which they were involved - Any injuries (description and completing the CPOMS body map) - Explanations given by the child / adult - What action was taken - Any actual words or phrases used by the child - Tag incident as 'Pastoral' (Low level concern, can be left to the next day) or Cause for Concern' (High level concern, to be dealt with today) with sub tag category if known the member of staff recording and reporting the concern and why they have used the login details of another.

 The records must be signed and dated by the author with an equivalent procedure in place for electronic based records.
 Staff must log in to CPOMS using their details when recording and reporting as this provides evidence of author.
-Submitting the incident report on CPOMS will provide the equivalent of a signature.
+Submitting the incident report on CPOMS will provide the equivalence of a signature.

-Where a member of staff is unable to access their CPOMS login and uses the log in of another member of staff to record and report the concern, the incident log must clearly state the name of the member of staff recording and reporting the concern and why they have used the login details of another.
+Where a member of staff is unable to access their CPOMS login and uses the log in of another member of staff to record and report the concern, the incident log must clearly state the name of